 Should I have dress up warmer?
 Oh, definitely!

 Have you ever visited Skansen, with kids or without?
 Perhaps you were as impressed with the wonderful Skansen as I was – or perhaps not?
-Share your thoughts and leave your footprint on the comment section below.
+Share your thoughts and leave your footprint in the comments below.